Jennifer Van Gorp

 UCEBT is dedicated to fostering a diverse, vibrant, and responsive work environment.
 Employees are able to designate preferences for in-person care, telehealth, or hybrid scheduling.
 We adapt to support the individual and family needs of our staff, including flexible work schedules and opportunities for advancement and innovation.
 Employee happiness and work-life balance are regularly discussed in meetings and supported through our center policies.

-For Applicants: Interested candidates should have a terminal degree (i.e.e.g., PhD/PsyD/MSW) in Clinical Psychology, Counseling Psychology, or School Psychology, or a related mental health field.
-Candidates must be license eligible to practice in the State of Utah.
+Interested candidates should have a terminal degree (e.g., PhD/PsyD) in Clinical Psychology, Counseling Psychology, School Psychology, or a related mental health field.
+Candidates must be license eligible to practice in the State of Utah and PSYPACT is preferred.
 Interpersonal warmth, openness to feedback and interest in continual learning are essential.
-Candidates should be intensively, highly attentive, self-assured, proactive, and with solid decision-making ability and clinical judgement.
+Candidates should be highly attentive, self-assured, and proactive, with solid decision-making skills and adept clinical judgement.
 Candidates from diverse backgrounds and/or with specific skillsets in treating diverse populations are encouraged to apply.
 The clinician will have the opportunity to see clients in the age range of their interest(s), including children, adolescents, and adults.

 Benefits:

-• 100% premium covered by UCEBT for personal health insurance
+• 100% premium covered by UCEBT for personal health insurance, vision and dental

 • Licensure renewal assistance and CEU tracking